DesignEngrLab/Optimize.jl/README.md

 ## Tests

-Nope.
-This is a learning project
+Nope, this is a quick and dirty learning project.